atlassian-labs/connect-security-req-tester/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: File a big report for CSRT
+about: File a bug report for CSRT
 title: ''
 labels: bug
 assignees: ''